sharner/eng-leadership-manual/coaching_notes/first-questions.md

 ## Hiring

-* What does roles will be needed in 12 months?
+* What roles will be needed in 12 months?

 * How much lead time will you need for each hire?

-* Do you have a consistent and documented process for hiring, including source, interviewing, and offers?
+* Do you have a consistent and documented process for hiring, including sourcing, interviewing, offers, and closing?

 * Does each new hire update the onboarding document?

 ## Goal setting

-* What are the top OKRs for the organization for the next quarter?
+* What are the top OKRs for the company for the next quarter?

-* How do your OKRs support the organizational goals?
+* How do your OKRs support the company OKRs?

-* Do you set OKRs for you team and review these questions recursively?
+* Do you set OKRs for you team and review them to down and across the team?

 Use OKRs for: